J-O-B/game-project/README.md

 # Milestone Project Two

-## JavaScript Game
+## Blocks Away!
 ![Blocks Away](assets/readme/main-menu.jpg)

 Welcome to my second milestone project!
-As I feel very confident with business style web design, I wanted to undertake a project that is very different from anything I have coded before and would test my JavaScript skills, this is why I chose to create a game for this project.
+As I feel very confident with business style web design, and will be completing this style for projects 3 and 4
+I wanted to undertake a project that is very different from anything I have coded before and would test my JavaScript skills, and show variation in what I as a developer am capable of creating.
+This is why I chose to create a game for this project.

-Based on the style of the gaming classic Tetris, Blocks Away is a browser based JavaScript game packed with interactive features.
+Based on the style of the gaming classic Tetris, Blocks Away is a browser based JavaScript game packed with interactive features, from sound effects, to transitions, user selected settings, score tracking and more.

 For this project, I wanted to try and recreate the 8-bit era, which you will notice in both the audio and styling of the page.